 The slimmer and lighter Weaver system is particularly well-suited for classic hunting rifles and lighter scopes.
 The more flexible positioning of the slots can also be advantageous in certain cases.

 Before making a decision, it is worthwhile to analyze your requirements closely.
 At Gunfinder, you will find a wide selection of accessories for both systems.
 Especially for Picatinny-compatible items, the product variety is enormous.
-The right rail is ultimately the one that perfectly fits your firearm and intended use.
+The right rail is ultimately the one that perfectly fits your weapon and intended use.

 FAQs